-On a related note I’m jointly chairing a Committee in Parliament shortly on Supported Housing which helps those who aren’t ready to go into privately rented accommodation yet (including rough sleepers).
+On a related note I jointly chaired a Select Committee in Parliament on Supported Housing which helps those who aren’t ready to go into privately rented accommodation yet (including rough sleepers).

 Meanwhile if you want to help then please do let our services know of any rough sleepers you come across so they can start engaging and offering them services via Street Link: http://www.streetlink.org.uk/.
 The Council can’t help those who they don’t know about and need our help to find them all.

 What is the balance between Compassion and Regeneration?